 Dua Shab e Qadr (Laylatul Qadr) or Shab e Qadr Ki Dua in Urdu is easy now by knowing its meaning.

-Dua is a prayer you can read on different occasions of life, with translations it's easy to memorize this Dua or supplication.
+Dua is a prayer you can read on different occasions in life, with translations it's easy to memorize this Dua or supplication.

-Saying this Dua Shab e Qadr (Laylat ul Qadr) have several virtues.
+Saying this Dua Shab e Qadr (Laylat ul Qadr) has several virtues.

 شبِ قدر کی دعا

 بِسْمِ ٱللَّٰهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ

 اللَّهُمَّ إِنَّكَ عَفُوٌّ تُحِبُّ الْعَفْوَ فَاعْفُ عَنِّي

 الٰہی عزوجل تو بہت معاف فرمانے والا ہے، معاف کرنے کو پسند فرماتا ہے پس مجھے معاف فرمادے۔

 Shab e Qadr/Laylat ul Qadr Dua in English

 Bismillahir rahmanir raheem